infinitered/ignite/docs/Components.md

 ### Card

-The `Card` component useful for displaying related information in a contained way.
+The `Card` component is useful for displaying related information in a contained way.
 Where you'll use `ListItem` for horizontal information, `Card` can be used for vertical information.

 ```tsx
 <Card